 What is the process for obtaining public funding or an Action Cœur de Ville grant?

 To invest in one of these cities, you need to apply via the program’s dedicated application form.
-Once the application has been completed, an advisor will call the applicant to discuss the project.
+Once you complete the application, an advisor will call the applicant to discuss the project.
 The aim is to study the tax system best suited to the project.
 A maximum amount of public subsidy is then released, depending on the nature of the work to be carried out.
 The nature of the work may, for example, take the form of rehabilitation of an unfit dwelling.
 In this context, the “Action cÅ“ur de ville” program helps homeowners to renovate their property.

 Example of Action Coeur de Ville in Saint-Lô

-This was recently the case in Saint-Lô, a well-located medium-sized town, where the project to renovate an old, historic family home was supported by the program.
-Thanks to the “action cÅ“ur de ville” program, the building was brought up to current standards, thus restoring its social and family dimension.
+This was recently the case in Saint-Lô, a well-located medium-sized town, where the program supported a project to renovate an old, historic family home.
+Thanks to this “action cÅ“ur de ville” program, the building was brought up to current standards, thus restoring its social and family dimension.

 The ORT is set up through an agreement between the intermunicipality and its principal city.
 Other players, such as the State or public establishments, can also take part in the project on a voluntary basis.